ClickCease Managing Fast-Growing Pioneer Trees | Arborist Now - Arborist Now

 pine

-A variety of biotic (living) or abiotic (non-living) things can make a site unsuitable for a given species.
+Some pioneer species have a little more habitat flexibility than others do, but individual tree species have evolved to life in specific habitats.
+A variety of biotic (living) or abiotic (nonliving) things can make a site unsuitable for a given species.
 Plant a lowland species that likes to keep its feet wet on a dry, upland hillside and it is going to struggle.
 Similarly, if you install a tree that prefers acidic humus in a bed of alkaline clay, it is going to have trouble thriving.

-But if you really want to torture the poor tree, plant it somewhere the light is inappropriate.
-That is, planting a shade-tolerant plant in full, blistering sun; or, as it more commonly occurs, planting a shade-intolerant tree in a shaded area.
+One of the biggest mistakes a homeowner can make is to plant a tree in a location with inappropriate light exposure.
+That is, planting a shade-tolerant plant in full, blistering sun, or, as it more commonly occurs, planting a shade-intolerant tree in a shaded area.
+Such trees often die shortly after planting, but those that survive struggle for the rest of their lives.

 Life in the Shadows